TrACEr-Project/PARAFAC2-AOADMM-SIMODS/README.md

 ## Code

 The Python implementation developed as part of this project is available on the [tensorkit](https://github.com/marieroald/tensorkit) and [bcd_tensorkit](https://github.com/marieroald/bcd_tensorkit) repositories.
-The project also depends on the [condat_tv](https://github.com/marieroald/condat_tv) for the total variation proximal operator.
+The project also depends on [condat_tv](https://github.com/marieroald/condat_tv) for the total variation proximal operator.

 The MATLAB implementation for the AO-ADMM algorithm is available in [this repository](https://github.com/AOADMM-DataFusionFramework/AOADMM-PARAFAC2).

-For the performance metrics, we used the implementation in [this repository](https://github.com/marieroald/component-vis).
+For the performance metrics, we used the implementations in [this repository](https://github.com/marieroald/component-vis).

 ## Simulated data tensors